 |Projected Lineup vs LHP|

-The Reds have made a serious push to improve this offseason, but they shouldn’t be close to done.
-They have a solid lineup, but it still isn’t great.
-It relies heavily on young hitters and a few bounce-back seasons.
-If the Reds can get one more bat that truly makes a difference (Ozuna/Castellanos), then the Reds will have a great chance to contend.
-An improved lineup will also help pump out better fantasy value for core guys such as Votto and Suarez, while increasing the fantasy ceiling of younger guys like Senzel and Winker.
+The Reds have made a serious push to improve this offseason.
+They have a greatly improved and solid lineup.
+It no longer relies heavily on young hitters and a few bounce-back seasons, as it is now supported with MLB-proven talent and good depth.
+They may still be looking at an upgrade at shortstop, and if they can get a bat like Francisco Lindor or Corey Seager, then the Reds will have a great chance to contend.
+The improved lineup will also help pump out better fantasy value for core guys such as Votto and Suarez, while increasing the fantasy ceiling of younger guys like Senzel and Winker.